cheddatech/CheddaBoards-Godot/docs/SETUP.md

 ### 1. Register & Get API Key

 1. Go to [cheddaboards.com/dashboard](https://cheddaboards.com/dashboard)
-2. Sign in with Internet Identity, Google, or Apple
+2. Sign in with Google or Apple
 3. Click **"Register New Game"**
 4. Fill in:
    - **Game ID:** `my-game` (lowercase, hyphens only)